tbcgit/cleanbar/README.md

 To use CleanBar, you will need:

-- A FASTQ file containing your sequence data.
+- FASTQ file containing your sequence data, which must be previously quality-filtered
-- A barcodes.txt file listing the barcodes used.
+- ``barcodes.txt`` file listing the barcodes which were used in the assay

 We provide a ``barcodes.txt`` file for the Atrandi platform, which can be used directly if your reads were generated using this system.
 If you're working with data from a different split-and-pool barcoding platform, please refer to the section "How to adapt CleanBar to other split-and-pool barcoding platforms" for instructions on how to generate a compatible ``barcodes.txt`` file.

-# How to use CleanBar
+# How does CleanBar work?

-Create a working folder and copy your FASTQ file into it.
-Download the following to the same folder:
-``CleanBar.c``
-``barcodes.txt``
-``prepare.sh``
+CleanBar searches for the barcodes on both ends of the sequence.
+It creates FASTQ files with ....

 When using our ClenBar application, all sequences in your FASTQ file with the same set of 4 barcodes are written to a single file, whose name is generated from the labels of the 4 barcodes found and will be stored in the ``res_4barcodes`` folder.

 On the other hand, all analysed sequences with 2 or 3 identical barcodes are stored in a single file which will be stored in the ``res_23barcodes`` folder.

-If ``file_imput.fq`` is the name of your file to be analysed, a file ``file_input_1_0_bar.fq`` is generated with all readings where no barcodes have been detected at either end, or only one BARCODE.
+If ``file_input.fq`` is the name of your file to be analysed, a file ``file_input_1_0_bar.fq`` is generated with all readings where no barcodes have been detected at either end, or only one BARCODE.
 And the file ``file_input_3_2_bar.fq`` will be generated storing all the sequences where 3 or 2 barcodes have been detected.

+# How to use CleanBar?

+Create a working folder and copy your FASTQ file into it.
+Download the following to the same folder:
+- ``CleanBar.c``
+- ``barcodes.txt`` (or create your own following the instructions in the section "How to adapt CleanBar to other split-and-pool barcoding platforms")
+- ``prepare.sh``

 ## How instal CleanBar: